jethrolarson/jethrolarson.github.com/resume.md

 * Managed small and large teams (4-12 people)
 * Led hiring efforts of developers and testers
 * Mentored developers as peer and as manager
-* Led effort to improve test coverage
-* Gave lessons on beginner and intermediate functional programming
-* Organized the Developer Guild
+* Organized the and led internal trainings and Developer Guild
+* Architected, led, and built CMS for Tennis Channel and STIRR OTT apps.
+* Led development of CMS for circa.com news app
 * Led React migration of large backbone application.
-* Designed, led, and built CMS for Tennis Channel and STIRR OTT apps.
-* Led development of CMS for circa.com news app

 ## Amazon.com - CS Tech (2014 - 2015)
 Title: Web Development Engineer II